Confounded Rules: Some AD&D Rules Examined

 17. Monsters & Infravision

-We all know that many, many of monsters live in lightless dungeons or caverns.
+We all know that many, many monsters live in lightless dungeons or caverns.
 A common question is, “How do these monsters see in these environments?”
 The Dungeon Masters Guide (p.
 59) give some insight into this issue by noting that, “Most monsters inhabiting underground areas will have this form (i.e., 90’ range) of infravision.”
 Unfortunately, the wording in this sentence is slightly ambiguous.
 One can read it two ways.
-1) Of underground-dwelling monsters that possess infravision, they will have the 90’ variety?
-Or, 2) the majority of monsters that live underground will have infravision, which will be of 90’ range?
+1) Of underground-dwelling monsters that possess infravision, will they have the 90’ variety?
+Or, 2) the majority of monsters that live underground will have infravision, which will be in the 90' range?
 Unfortunately, a definitive official answer clarifying this was never given.
 However, one can confidently surmise that it is the latter since so few monsters in the manuals are mentioned having any form of infravision.
 The infra-visual capabilities of only a handful of monsters are listed — mostly humanoids and demi-humans.
-This was either an oversight, or it done so as to avoid being repetitive.
+This was either an oversight, or it was done so as to avoid being repetitive.
 Note: The Players Handbook (p.
 102) mentions that dungeon-dwelling monsters possess 120’ infravision.
-This contradicts the what is stated in the DMG.
+This contradicts what is stated in the DMG.
 The latter book, however, should take precedence over the former since it was published at a later date.

 18. Movement in Melee